-Based on the relationship among the matrix prescriptions, the selected medicine sets can be shown the related formulas in the right area, which is a beginner-friendly way to understand the relationships between medicines and prescription.
-The TCM theoretical system includes the process of "theory, method, prescription and medicine", while the treatment plan is performed to see the results of prescriptions.
-Beginners have difficulty understanding the similarities and differences between multiple similar prescriptions.
-Besides, beginners can use multiple combinations to demonstrate a better understanding of the commonalities and differences between prescriptions and thus better understand the pathogenesis by lasso tool.
-In the application process, it is suggested to use double and triple lassos as future work of the tool, to facilitate the exploration and to learn with actual prescriptions.
+Based on the relationship among the matrix formulas, the selected medicine sets can be shown the related formulas in the right area, which is a beginner-friendly way to understand the relationships between medicines and formula.
+The TCM theoretical system includes the process of "theory, method, formula and medicine", while the treatment plan is performed to see the results of formulas.
+Beginners have difficulty understanding the similarities and differences between multiple similar formulas.
+Besides, beginners can use multiple combinations to demonstrate a better understanding of the commonalities and differences between formulas and thus better understand the pathogenesis by lasso tool.
+In the application process, it is suggested to use double and triple lassos as future work of the tool, to facilitate the exploration and to learn with actual formulas.